manununu/notes/infosec.md

 2. upload a simple php reverse shell (e.g. laudanum's)
 3. set up listener
 4. browse to /wp-content/uploads
+The plugin installation will fail but the file will be uploaded anyway

 # Reverse Shells
 ## Netcat